cmderdev/cmder/scripts/README.md

   - logging and verbosity helpers

 The scripts dot-source `utils.ps1` at runtime to reuse the above functions and centralize error handling, logging, and platform-specific behavior.

+**Packaging variations**
+- Edit [`scripts/package-profiles.json`](./package-profiles.json) to rename, add, or remove package variations.
+- Each profile defines a default `includedVendors` list for the full variants, and each package entry can override that list when a variation needs a different vendor set.
+- If a package entry omits `includedVendors`, it inherits the profile default.
+- `outputFolder` controls the `build/<profile>/` directory, while each package entry's `name` controls the archive filename written inside that folder.

 **Quick examples**
 - Run a default build (downloads vendors and prepares distribution):